Lyle Thompson: Indoor Lacrosse

-National Lacrosse League
+National Lacrosse League: 2015–present

 On September 28, 2015, Lyle was drafted first overall in the 2015 NLL draft by the Georgia Swarm.
 Lyle played alongside his brother Miles on the Swarm.
 In 2017, Thompson was named both league MVP and Championship MVP as the Swarm won their first NLL title.
+Winning the MVP award in only his third year in the NLL is the fastest any player has ever won the MVP award.